Homebuyer’s

 Deposit

 An up-front payment made by the buyer to the seller at the time the offer is accepted.
 The deposit shows the seller that the buyer is serious about the purchase.
-This amount will be held in trust by the agent or lawyer until the deal closes, at which point it is applied to the purchase price.
+This amount will be held in trust by the listing brokerage until the deal closes and is applied to the purchase price.

 Down payment